interrogator/corpkit/README.md

 <a name="whats-in-here"></a>
 ## What's in here?

-Essentially, the module contains functions for interrogating corpora, then manipulating or visualising the results.
+Essentially, the module contains functions for building and interrogating corpora, then manipulating or visualising the results.
 The most important of them are:

 | **Function name** | Purpose                            |
 | ----------------- | ---------------------------------- |